 Falling somewhere between the two examples above (in terms of traceability for example) are a third group of spam messages.
 These claim to be from Radovan Karadzic’s aunt Ivana claiming he wants to entrust his Swiss bank account to you, or say that Bill Gates has died intestate and you must be related because both of your names contain vowels, or that you have won a million dollars as a prize for breathing.
 They do provide a valid email address and contain human rather than automated spelling errors, and often an address or telephone number, even if these contact details change every week or two.
 They tend to be in English or French and originate from networks in West Africa.
 They usually have a valid ‘reply-to’ address that is at hotmail.com or some other provider of anonymous email accounts used to collect expressions of interest, and sent from a similar email service or a genuine cracked webmail account.
 Like the ‘opt-out’ spam mentioned above they therefore show up in inboxes disproportionately compared to the number sent, as they evade greylisting and filtering is based mostly on content – if a new type of ‘opt-out’ or ‘419’ appears then filter rules need to be adjusted.

 Unlike the above two examples, however, these scams (called ‘419’ after the Nigerian law covering them) aren’t directly selling anything and have no reason to link to a website.
 What they are is a means of firstly getting your trust and contact details, involving you in a deal, and then asking you to pay money up front for lawyer’s fees or some other unexpected charge.
 It’s probably quite a complicated scam involving lots of third parties, impersonation, emergency bank drafts and cheques which aren’t properly cleared, poorly counterfeited money that’s covered in ink and so on.
+Some advance fee text: This text reads “Pardon me for not having the pleasure of knowing your mindset before making you this offer and it is utterly genuine and confidential by…”.
+Fooled me.

 The Metropolitan Police have some additional information (see the phishing section below for more suggestions about how to report scams).
 Presumably at least one person must have been caught by it in the past, but some of the other victims are the people presumably paid very little to send out junk in their second language.